microsoft/ComplianceCxE/docs/previews/adpscp.md

 * **Scope reporting** – Similar to policy reporting, can also view a report of all the changes that happen to user, site and group scopes.

-Not registered?
-Slots are available!
-Review the steps to join our Private Preview ring [here](../../previews), then fill out this form to nominate your test tenant at [https://aka.ms/MIPC/AdaptiveScopes-Preview](https://aka.ms/MIPC/AdaptiveScopes-Preview)

-Looking forward to hearing from you.

-Randall on behalf of the MIG product group
+GEAR on behalf of the MIG product group